-First name and surname Student number first university: Student number second university: Contact details (telephone/email):
+First name and surname student Student number first university: Student number second university: Contact details (telephone/email):

-First semester university: Second semester university:
+First semester university name and supervisor: Second semester university name and supervisor:

 Place, date

 (The thesis portfolio should cover the following points.
 For a detailed description, see point 6 in the main text.)
 The thesis portfolio should be about 5 - 10 pages long.